CarpeTelam/cv3-developer-tools/README.md

 ## Requirements

-CV3 Developer Tools require node and npm to be installed on your machine.
+CV3 Developer Tools require you have a CV3 Merchant Login push your files to the CV3 Admin interface.
+On the development  side, you will need node and npm to be installed on your machine.
 You can install node via homebrew on a Mac or download it from https://nodejs.org/.

 ## Installation

-You can clone the repository to your local file system, then run the `npm install` & `npm run setup` commands to get everything setup.
-This will add 2 files to the root directory `cv3credentials.json` & `store.json`.
+You can clone the repository to your local file system, then run the `npm install` & `npm run setup` commands to get everything in place.
+This will add 2 files to the root directory, `cv3credentials.json` & `store.json`.

 You can add your login credentials to the `cv3credentials.json` file to allow the scripts to push your updates to the CV3 system.
 The `store.json` file is used to keep track of which store you are making changes to and when the last update occurred for batch processing of updates.